tokasherif22/Weather_ETL/README.md

 - **Idempotent upserts** — `INSERT ...
 ON CONFLICT (city, date) DO NOTHING` means the DAG can be re-triggered safely without creating duplicates.
 - **Docker volumes** — raw JSON and Parquet files are written to a shared volume, decoupling the fetch, transform, and load steps so each task can fail and retry independently.
 - **Custom Dockerfile** — extends the official Airflow image with Java (required by PySpark) and Python dependencies baked in.

 ---

-## Extending This Project

-- Add more cities by parameterizing the DAG with Airflow variables
-- Add a data quality check task between transform and load (e.g. row count validation)
-- Replace local Parquet storage with S3 or GCS for cloud-native storage
-- Add a Grafana dashboard connected to PostgreSQL to visualize the weather trends
-- Schedule with `@hourly` and switch to the Open-Meteo forecast endpoint for real-time data

----